symfony-x/symfony-x-native/docs/makefile/cheatsheet.md

-# CLI Cheat Sheet for the Strangebuzz Symfony Makefile
+# CLI Cheat Sheet for the Makefile

 This cheat sheet provides a quick reference to the Makefile commands available in your project.
 Use `make <target>` to execute a specific command.